oat-sa/taohub-articles/forge/Tutorials/make-a-new-extension.md

 Make a new extension 2.4 - 2.5
 ==============================

-For TAO_2_6|Tao 2.6 see How to make a new extension 2 6<br/>
+For TAO_2_6|TAO 2.6 see How to make a new extension 2 6<br/>

-For TAO_3_0|Tao 3.0 see How to make a new extension 3 0
+For TAO_3_0|TAO 3.0 see How to make a new extension 3 0

 Preparation
 -----------

 1. Install TAO (2.4+)
 2. Get the [zipped extension](http://forge.taotesting.com/attachments/download/2374/taoDocs_24_tutorial.zip)
-3. Unzip it in your tao root folder
+3. Unzip it in your TAO root folder
 4. Make sure your webserver has read/write access to taoDocs

 ### Install the extension

-1. Log into Tao Back Office with your TaoManager account
+1. Log into TAO Back Office with your TaoManager account
 2. Go to “Settings”(upper right corner) -<br/>
 > “Extensions Manager”
 3. Select taoDocs, and install it